osartun/CustomCursorJS/README.md

 + requestAnimationFrame goodness — To improve the overall fluency it syncs its rendering with the browser's repaint cycle if possible
 + canvas support — If given a canvas element and detected support for cursor-images it sets the `url()`-value to a base64-representation of the canvas' content
 + Maximum efficiency — Performance was the number one key feature tried to gain throughout the whole development
 + Pure VanillaJS — No dependencies at all.
-No Mootools, no PrototypeJS and no, not even jQuery!
-It all works at the browser's lowest possible layer
+No Mootools, no PrototypeJS, no jQuery

 ## How do I use it?